-Once a rating has been assigned to each criterion, we develop an overall recommendation.
-Criteria ratings and the overall recommendation are color coded to correspond to the categories on the Seafood Watch pocket guide and online guide:
+Once a rating has been assigned to each criterion, Seafood Watch develops an overall recommendation.
+Criteria ratings and the overall recommendation are color coded to correspond to the categories on the Seafood Watch pocket guides and online guide:

-Best Choice/Green: Are well managed and caught in ways that cause little harm to habitats or other wildlife.
+Best Choice/Green: Buy first; they're well managed and caught or farmed responsibly.

-Good Alternative/Yellow: Buy, but be aware there are concerns with how they're caught.
+Good Alternative/Yellow: Buy, but be aware there are concerns with how they're caught, farmed or managed.

-Avoid/Red Take a pass on these for now.
-These items are overfished or caught in ways that harm other marine life or the environment.
+Avoid/Red: Take a pass on these for now; they're caught or farmed in ways that harm other marine life or the environment.

-$^{1}$ "Fish" is used throughout this document to refer to finfish, shellfish and other invertebrates
+1 "Fish" is used throughout this document to refer to finfish, shellfish and other invertebrates